bighi/library_management_exercise/README.md

 and provides a good set of utility classes to work with.
 I just wanted a quick way to style the application without having to write a lot of custom CSS.

-I ran out of time when writing request tests, so I removed them.
+I ran out of time when writing integration tests, so I removed them.
 I think I spent too much time making the application look pretty.

+I used the `devise-jwt` gem to handle JWT authentication because it integrates well with Devise and provides a simple way to handle JWT tokens for API authentication.

+Also, for the API I decided to use the same routes as the web application, using rails feature of selecting the format in the URL.
+So /books will render the HTML view, while /books.json will render the JSON view for the API.